TheQuantScientist/PSR-NODE/README.md

 # Publication

-This project has been accepted at the Pacific Asia Conference on Information Systems (PACIS 2024), published on the e-Library of the Association for Information Systems (AIS).
+This project has been accepted for presentation and publication at the Pacific Asia Conference on Information Systems (PACIS 2024), published on the e-Library of the Association for Information Systems (AIS).
 PACIS is ranked: CORE A and QUALIS A2.

 # Introduction